eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/customFilters.rst

 .. important::
-   Even though this specific custom filtering example is not using the filter expression, mind that the expression cannot be an empty string because that means that no filtering is being done as explained in :ref:`dds_layer_topic_contentFilteredTopic_creation`.
+   Even though this specific custom filtering example is not using the filter expression, mind that the expression cannot be an empty string as that disables filtering as explained in :ref:`dds_layer_topic_contentFilteredTopic_creation`.

 .. note::